ruiying-ocean/cgeniepy/docs/source/auto_examples/plot_additional_cmap.rst

 This example shows the available color palettes in the `cgeniepy` package

+Many are not directly available in Python but has been used widely such as ODV's palette.

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-40
+GENERATED FROM PYTHON SOURCE LINES 11-43